Noël Leslie, Countess of Rothes

 Lucy Noël Martha Leslie, Countess of Rothes (née Dyer-Edwardes; 25 December 1878 – 12 September 1956) was a British philanthropist and social leader.
 She was seen as a heroine of the Titanic disaster, famous for taking the tiller of her lifeboat and later helping row the craft to the safety of the rescue ship Carpathia.

-The countess was for many years a popular figure in London society, known for her blonde beauty, bright personality, graceful dancing and the diligence with which she helped organise lavish entertainments patronised by British royalty and members of the nobility.
-She was long involved in charity work throughout the U.K., most notably assisting the Red Cross with fundraising and as a nurse for the Coulter Hospital in London during the First World War.
+The countess was for many years a popular figure in London society, known for her blonde beauty, bright personality, graceful dancing and diligence in helping organise lavish entertainments patronised by British royalty and members of the nobility.
+She was long involved in charity work throughout the United Kingdom, most notably assisting the Red Cross with fundraising and as a nurse for the Coulter Hospital in London during the First World War.
 Lady Rothes was also a leading benefactor of the Queen Victoria School and The Chelsea Hospital for Women, known today as Queen Charlotte's and Chelsea Hospital.

 Childhood and married life

 Born in her parents' townhouse in Kensington, London, on Christmas Day 1878, she was the only child of Thomas and Clementina Dyer-Edwardes.
 Her maternal grandmother was Lucy Sale-Barker.
 She was brought up at her parents' residences, Prinknash Park in Gloucestershire and Chateau de Retival in Normandy and a townhouse in Kensington, London.

-Noël Dyer-Edwardes married Norman Leslie, 19th Earl of Rothes (pronounced "Roth-is") on Primrose Day, 19 April 1900 at St Mary Abbots in Kensington, London.
+Noël Dyer-Edwardes married Norman Leslie, 19th Earl of Rothes on Primrose Day, 19 April 1900 at St Mary Abbots in Kensington, London.
 Although wedding announcements in The Sketch and other London papers spelled the bride's name "Noëlle," and she periodically adopted this spelling herself, the family today prefers "Noël," as it appears on her birth certificate.

-The Countess's husband held one of the oldest peerages in the United Kingdom, dating to before 1457, and was elected a Representative peer for Scotland, a position he held between 1906 and 1923.
+The Countess's husband held one of the oldest peerages in the United Kingdom, dating to before 1457, and was elected a Scottish representative peer, a position he held between 1906 and 1923.
 The Leslie family earldom was also one of the few which recognized the right of descent through female heirs.
 The Clan Leslie motto is "Grip Fast."
 Lord Rothes was a captain in the Fife Royal Garrison Artillery Militia, a lieutenant in the Royal Highland Regiment, known as the Black Watch, and a lieutenant-colonel in the Highland Cyclist Battalion.

 The Leslies resided in England until 1904 when they took possession of the 10,000-acre family seat in Scotland, Leslie House in Leslie, Fife.
 Although the couple kept homes in England, including a townhouse in Chelsea, London, they lived most of each year at their Scottish estate.
 The earl and countess shared a wide range of sporting interests, from hunting to cricket, and were active socially, attending royal and other social functions.
 They were frequently mentioned in the daily press, and Noël Rothes, in particular, was often photographed in the illustrated weeklies in London.

 Lord and Lady Rothes had two children: